 As you start working in a hospital you'll see many nurses carrying around a cheap stethescope like the one in the picture to the right.
 If you see one of those, you're seeing a nurse or an RT who doesn't value hearing all lung sounds, because you won't be able to.

-I know college itself can get kind of expensive, but it's especially important you get a good stethescope before you go to your first clinicals.
-Two reasons for this.
+Anyway, I know college itself can get kind of expensive, but it's especially important you get a good stethoscope before you go to your first clinical.
+I'll give you two more good reasons.

-One, as your preceptor is showing you how to listen to lung sounds, you want to make sure you're hearing what your preceptor is hearing.
-A good stethescope will allow you to do that, and the best stethescope is a Littman.
+- Your preceptor will probably want to show you how to listen to lung sounds.
+When this happens, you'll want to make sure you're hearing what your preceptor is hearing.
+A good stethescope will allow you to do just that.

 Good choice and great post!
 I just bought that stethescope (Littman Cardiology III) on Wednesday and I'm hoping to use the rest of my career (veterinary med).
 But, now that I know what I'm looking for I'll be glancing at my allergist's and primary doc's to see what they are using.